UBC-DSCI/introduction-to-datascience-python/source/wrangling.md

 It is important in Python to make sure you represent your data with the correct type.
 Many of the `pandas` functions we use in this book treat the various data types differently.
-You should use integers and float types (which both fall under the "numeric" umbrella type) to represent numbers and perform arithmetic.
+You should use integers and float types to represent numbers and perform arithmetic.
+Integers have no decimals while floats contain decimals.
+Booleans are variables that can only take on one of two values: True or False.
 Strings are used to represent data that should be thought of as "text", such as words, names, paths, URLs, and more.
+A `NoneType` is a special type in Python that is used to indicate no-value; this can occur when you have missing data.
 There are other basic data types in Python, such as *set* and *complex*, but we do not use these in this textbook.